Previous dayJanuary 18, 2026Next day

 11.4 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.5 earthquake 68 km NNW of Rampart, Alaska at 23:28 UTC on January 18, 2026.
-At a depth of 11.4 km, the event was shallow crustal.
-Coordinates: 66.055°, -150.844°.
+This magnitude 2.5 event was detected 68 km NNW of Rampart, Alaska on January 18, 2026, with origin time 23:28 UTC.
+The event originated approximately 11.4 km below the surface, classifying it as shallow crustal.
+The epicenter is at 66.055°, -150.844°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-18